Iron952/alx-higher_level_programming/README.md

-0x00 ALX System Engineering and DevOps 💥
+ ALX System Engineering and DevOps

 Learning bash, scripting, networking and web infra right now, been wanting to get on this.
-It's going to be FUN !!.

 About
-This repository consists of all the .Subject projects done with ALX Africa Full stack Software Engineering course in partnership with Holberton School by Iron952
+This repository consists of all the Subject projects done with ALX Africa Full stack Software Engineering course in partnership with Holberton School by Iron952

 0x00 : Writing basic bash scripts that perform basic stuff.
 0x01 : Linux permissions.
 0x02 : Shell, I/O Redirections and filters.